Skip to main content

 Meizha Ehreen Candelaria

-Meizha Candelaria (she/her) is a Filipina freshman majoring in Microbiology at Revelle College with plans to pursue a career in the medical field as a doctor.
+Meizha Candelaria (she/her) is a second-year Filipina freshman majoring in Microbiology at Revelle College with plans to pursue a career in the medical field as a doctor.
 Having always been an avid STEM fanatic, she took a course in junior year called Genetics and Biotechnology where she received a kit from a biotech company to build recombinant plasmids to transform bacteria.
 Later that year, she volunteered at the Pasadena Bio Collaborative Incubator where she helped construct those same kits to send to other high schools, and this sparked her interest in working at a lab.
 During the summer before her senior year, she worked at Cedars-Sinai Medical Center as a research intern in the pulmonary department.
 There, she learned lab etiquette and techniques, read research papers, and aided her lab in finding possible causes for Idiopathic Pulmonary Fibrosis.
 Her experience here sparked an interest in pursuing an MD and Ph.D. so that as a doctor she can help people directly, while her research can impact humanity as a whole.
 Meizha has seen misogyny and racism within the STEM community, so she aspires to serve as an inspiration to those with a similar background and show them that someone they can identify with is able to find success in the field.

 • Miguel Castillo